-Santa Ana Unpaid Wages
+Santa Ana Unpaid Wage Lawyers

 In the workplace, there isn’t much worse than an employer who doesn’t respect you enough to pay you what you’re owed.
 You spend your whole life working just to try to take care of yourself and your family, and you deserve every penny that you’re entitled to.
 When an employer withholds wages that you’re owed, it’s the same as stealing, and you should never tolerate it.

 At Sessions & Kimball, we have made it our mission to help protect employees from these predatory types of employers.
 If you need help recovering unpaid wages in Santa Ana, contact our wage attorneys by using our contact form or by calling us at (949) 380-0900.

 Generally speaking, employers don’t accidentally withhold wages.
 While it happens occasionally, most employers do this intentionally as a way to try to save money.
 They assume that most people need their jobs badly enough to not confront them about it.
 This is unacceptable.
 If you are experiencing wage theft of any kind, contact a Santa Ana wage theft lawyer so they can help you recover everything you’ve earned.
 You can try speaking with your employer first, but if you already have an employment law attorney, they’ll know how serious you are and hopefully won’t try to take advantage of you any further.

 Examples Of Unpaid Wages That Could Lead To A Lawsuit

 - Being misclassified by your employer as an exempt employee or an independent contractor